brenordv/azure-eventhub-reader/readme.md

+# Attention!
+This repository is archived/abandoned!
+Please, refer to: https://github.com/brenordv/azure-eventhub-tools

 # Azure Eventhub Reader
 This application has a couple of tools to interact with Azure Eventhub.
 I use BadgerDb as database to log received messages.